Biden administration to invest $3 billion for Covid-19 antiviral medicines - KTVZ

 Thursday’s announcement is part of the Biden administrations effort to support the development of therapies to treat Covid-19.
 About 44% of the total US population is fully vaccinated against Covid-19, and variants are threatening to derail progress the nation has made in combating the pandemic.

-The administration announced last week it committed to purchasing around 1.7 million courses of Merck’s investigational Covid-19 oral antiviral, molnupiravir, if it received emergency use authorization or approval by the US Food and Drug Administration.
+The administration announced last week it committed to purchasing around 1.7 million courses of Merck and Ridgeback Biotherapeutics’ investigational Covid-19 oral antiviral, molnupiravir, if it received emergency use authorization or approval by the US Food and Drug Administration.

 If the treatment receives FDA EUA or approval, Merck will receive around $1.2 billion to supply around 1.7 million courses of the drug, according to a news release by Merck.
 The company expects to have over 10 million courses of the treatment available by the end of the year.

-Note: This story has been updated with additional developments on Friday.